-- Description of the samples you used in testing (including types of samples, preparation or origin, number of samples and how the samples specifically represent your intended use samples). - Descriptions of the computations and statistical analyses you used to evaluate your data. - Explanations, if there were any deviations from your protocol.
+• Description of the samples you used in testing (including types of samples, preparation and origin of samples, number of samples, and how the samples specifically represent your intended use samples).
+For all samples, you should include starting material, extraction method, concentration, and purity.

+- Descriptions of the computations and statistical analyses you used to evaluate your data. - Explanations, if there were any deviations from your protocol.